multiversx/mx-docs/docs/tokens/nft-tokens.md

 In addition to NFTs and SFTs, MultiversX introduced Meta ESDTs.
 Meta ESDTs are a special case of semi-fungible-tokens.
 They can be seen as regular ESDT fungible tokens that also have properties.
-In a particular example, LKMEX is a Meta ESDT and its properties help implement the release schedule.
+In a particular example, LKMEX or XMEX are MetaESDTs and their properties help implement the release schedule.

 ## **Branding**